markmillr/cursor-memory-servicenow/README.md

 3. **Initial Setup**
    ```
    You: "What should I do to get started?"
-   Agent: "I'll help you set up this project.
-First, I need some information about your story."
+   Agent: "I see this is for STORY-12345 about adding customer impact to the incident form.
+Which ServiceNow instances will you be working with?"
-   You: "I'm working on STORY-12345 to enhance the incident form with a new field for tracking customer impact."
+   You: "I'll be using dev123456.service-now.com as my PDI."
    Agent: "Great!
-I'll update storyContext.md with that information.
-Now, which ServiceNow instance will you be working in?"
+I'll note that in techContext.md.
+Have you created an update set for this work?"
-   You: "I'll start in my PDI to understand the OOB behavior."
+   You: "Not yet."
-   Agent: "I'll note that in techContext.md.
-Let me ask you about the current incident form..."
+   Agent: "I suggest creating an update set named 'MM_STRY12345_Incident_Customer_Impact_28Mar2024'.
+Would you like guidance on that?"
    ```

 4. **During Development**
    ```
    You: "I found that the OOB incident form has a related list for customer impact.
 Should I extend that?"
    Agent: "Let me check your previous findings in storyContext.md...
 Based on your requirements, extending the related list might not be the best approach.
-Here's why..."
+Let's investigate the current form configuration in your PDI first."
    ```

-5. **Moving to Sandbox**
+5. **Moving to Dev**
    ```
-   You: "I'm ready to test this in the customer's sandbox."
+   You: "I've tested this in PDI and I'm ready to recreate it in dev."
-   Agent: "I'll help you document the differences between PDI and sandbox.
-First, let's check if there are any customizations to the incident form..."
+   Agent: "I'll help you document the changes needed.
+First, let's create a new update set in dev with the same naming convention..."
    ```

 The Agent AI maintains context between these interactions, remembers your findings, and helps guide your development process while keeping all information organized in the template files.
-Each story or spike gets its own private repository, allowing you to maintain separate contexts for different development tasks.
+Each story gets its own private repository, allowing you to maintain separate contexts for different development tasks.

 ## Important: Repository Privacy